Tuesday, February 9, 2021 / by Laura Lynn

 In the same report, Michael Pearce, Senior U.S. Economist of Capital Economics, agreed:

-“The 140,000 drop in non-farm payrolls was entirely due to a massive plunge in leisure and hospitality employment, as bars and restaurants across the country have been fo ...
+“The 140,000 drop in non-farm payrolls was entirely due to a massive plunge in leisure and hospitality employment, as bars and restaurants across the country have been forced to ...

 Monday, January 11, 2021 / by Laura Lynn